Join

 Net benefit outcomes for Hostplus members

-Based on a starting income of $50,000 and a starting super balance of $50,000, a Hostplus member in our default Balanced (MySuper) option is $19,447 better off than the average not-for-profit super fund member over the past 15 years.
-And, is $23,674 better off when looking at the average of all other balanced options over the same period.2
+Based on a starting income of $50,000 and a starting super balance of $50,000, a Hostplus member in our default Balanced (MySuper) option is $27,316 better off than the average not-for-profit super fund member over the past 15 years.
+And, is $32,152 better off when looking at the average of all other balanced options over the same period.1

 15-year net benefit for members of the 10 biggest not-for-profit funds

-Over the same time period, Hostplus' Balanced option ranks number one for net benefit out of the 10 biggest not-for-profit funds.1
+Over the same time period, Hostplus' Balanced option ranks number one for net benefit out of the 10 biggest not-for-profit funds over 15 years.1

-We combine low administration fees, competitive investment costs and impressive long-term performance.5 That's a plus.
+We combine low administration fees, competitive investment costs and impressive long-term performance.4 That's a plus.

 Ultimately, it’s the combination of these three elements – the net benefit - that has the greatest impact on your super balance.
 That’s why it’s so important to consider the fees, costs and performance when comparing super funds.
 At Hostplus, we work hard to maximise the net benefit for members, so you can enjoy your best possible retirement.